truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringFTP.md

 ## FTP Services Configurations

 FTP requires a new dataset and local user account.
+Please create a individual account for FTP connection as it cannot be shared with other accounts, such as SMB connections.

 Go to **Storage > Pools** to add a new dataset.